With two dozen books set in this beloved world, there are a few ways to read the Outlander books in order.

 The series begins with the titular novel, Outlander, which was first published as Cross Stitch in the UK.

-We meet Claire Randall in 1945.
-Following the end of the Second World War and the end of her duties as a combat nurse, Claire embarks on a second honeymoon with her husband.
+The book opens in 1945.
+Following the end of the Second World War and the end of her duties as a combat nurse, Claire Randall embarks on a second honeymoon with her husband.
 While out exploring, Claire is drawn to a standing stone in an ancient circle and is inexplicably whisked through time.
-She finds herself an “outlander” in eighteenth-century Scotland.
+She then finds herself an “outlander” in eighteenth-century Scotland.

 It is here that she meets the gallant young warrior James Fraser.
 From a relationship born of necessity blossoms a fierce love that tests the limits of Claire’s heart.

-As Claire must navigate the year 1743, so she must struggle to reconcile the love of her future with the love of her past and present.
+As Claire must navigate life in 1743, she also struggles to reconcile the love of her future with the love of her past and present.
 She must chose between fidelity to her twentieth-century husband or her desire for this eighteenth-century Scottish warrior.

 The fiery story of Claire and Jamie has captivated audiences through the books and on screen.
 The books have been published in 26 countries, translated into 23 languages, and adapted into a hit TV show.